 Origin and evolution of magmatic systems.
 Relationship of igneous activity to tectonic setting.
-863 Mineral-Water Interactions Fall of even years.
-4(3-2) Interdepartmental with Crop and Soil Sciences.
-Administered by Geological Sciences.
-R: Open only to graduate students in the Department of Crop and Soil Sciences or Department of Geological Sciences or Department of Geography.
-Mineralogy, petrology and geochemistry of fluid-rock reactions in geologic, sedimentary and geochemical cycles.
-Rock and mineral weathering, soil formation, genesis and burial diagenesis of sediments and sedimentary rocks, and metamorphism.
 882 Basin Analysis Spring of even years.
 3(3-0) RB: GLG 351 and GLG 431 Paleogeographic evolution of sedimentary basins.
 Principles of facies analysis, subsidence history, thermal history and diagenesis.
 Methods of stratigraphic analysis.
 Special Problems in Planetary Geology and Astromaterials Fall, Spring.
 1 to 4 credits.
 A student may earn a maximum of 6 credits in all enrollments for this course.
 RB: Upper universitylevel coursework in GLG or AST R: Open to graduate students in the Department of Geological Sciences.
 Approval of department.
 Individual study on current topics in planetary geology and astromaterials, including meteorites and returned samples.
 891 Special Problems in Geochemistry Fall, Spring, Summer.
 1 to 4 credits.
 A student may earn a maximum of 6 credits in all enrollments for this course.
 R: Open only to graduate students in the Department of Geological Sciences.
 Approval of department.
 Individual study on problems in geochemistry, including aqueous, biologic, and mineralogic aspects.
 Special Problems in Geophysics and 892 Geodynamics Fall, Spring, Summer.
 1 to 4 credits.
 A student may earn a maximum of 6 credits in all enrollments for this course.
 RB: GLG 401 or GLG 470 or GLG 471 R: Open only to graduate students in the Department of Geological Sciences.
 Approval of department.
 Individual study on problems in applied and solidearth geophysics, global and regional geodynamics, and polar earth sciences.
-893 Special Problems in Hydrogeology Fall, Spring, Summer.
+Special Problems in Hydrogeology 893 Fall, Spring, Summer.
 1 to 4 credits.
 A student may earn a maximum of 6 credits in all enrollments for this course.
 RB: GLG 411 or GLG 421 R: Open only to graduate students in the Department of Geological Sciences.
 Approval of department.
 Individual study on the movement, occurrence and composition of groundwater in geologic environments.
 894 Special Problems in Paleobiology Fall, Spring, Summer.
 1 to 4 credits.
 A student may earn a maximum of 6 credits in all enrollments for this course.
 R: Open only to graduate students in the Department of Geological Sciences.
 Approval of department.
 Individual study on invertebrate, vertebrate and plant paleobiology.